brooklynrail/brooklynrail-platform/content/events/2021/04/into-the-stratosphere-with-dr-bishop-and-friends-episode-ii.md

 ---
-title: "Into the Stratosphere with Dr. Bishop and Friends: Episode II "
+title: "Into the Stratosphere with Dr. Bishop and Friends: Radical Healing"
 deck: "Featuring Damaris Dunn, Tené Howard, Carmelyn Malalis, and Dr. Yolanda Sealey-Ruiz "
-summary: Join Dr. Elizabeth Bishop and friends for the second conversation in this series that brings together various educators and activists into the rhizomatic orbit of solidarity, knowledge building, and critical love.
-We conclude with a poetry reading.
+summary: Join Dr. Elizabeth Bishop and friends for Episode 2 in this series that brings together various educators and activists into the rhizomatic orbit of solidarity, knowledge building, and critical love.
 people:
   - person: damaris-dunn
   - person: tene-howard